kasim1011/OdooJsonRpcClient/README.md

 Unlink
 =======

-Deletes the records of the current set
+Deletes the records of the current `ids`

 **Request**
 ```kotlin